 There are adjustable Mode and Radius settings that can be used to edit the intensity and threshold of the effect to better eliminate noise.

-The best way to remove background sound is to avoid it, and there’s no better way to do this than properly preparing your room or recording location.
-You can do this by using acoustic foams and sound-absorbing panels to reduce reverb and low ambient noises.
+The best way to remove background sound is to avoid it when you’re recording, and there’s no better way to do this than preparing your room for recording.

 Using the right recording equipment also goes a long way.
 However, this does not assure you of noise-free audio.

-Unwanted noise is impossible to avoid, and when it comes, it helps to know how to tackle it.
-You may not be able to get out all of the noise, but you can effectively reduce noise in DaVinci Resolve with the right effects and adjustments.
+You may not be able to get out all of the noise, but you can effectively reduce noise in DaVinci Resolve with the right effects, tools and adjustments.